What is in this leaflet

 Klacid tablets do not contain lactose or gluten.

-Each 5mL of Klacid Powder for Oral Liquid contains 250mg of clarithromycin (the active ingredient).
+Each 5 mL of Klacid Powder for Oral Liquid contains 250 mg of clarithromycin.

 - castor oil

 - titanium dioxide

 Klacid powder for oral liquid also contains sugars, sorbates and sulfites.

 Klacid 250 mg and 500 mg tablets and Klacid Powder for Oral Liquid are supplied in Australia by:

 Millers Point, NSW 2000